user00000001/tesrasdk-java/docs/en/sdk_get_start.md

 ## Batch Transaction

-When SDK sends OntID registration or other exchange transaction, the whole process takes 1-2 seconds since user will extract the private key information from the wallet before doing the signature.
+When SDK sends TstID registration or other exchange transaction, the whole process takes 1-2 seconds since user will extract the private key information from the wallet before doing the signature.
 To be more efficient, we can constructure the transaction in advance by multi-line or multi-machine before pushing transaction

 Detail example as below，[Example](https://github.com/TesraSupernet/tesra-java-sdk/tree/master/src/main/java/demo/CreateManyTx.java)

 ### Construct Batch Transaction

 1. Open the file
-2. Construct the transaction, we will use create OntID as an example down below
+2. Construct the transaction, we will use create TstID as an example down below
 3. Save the transaction

 > When creating new transaction, user will need to protect their own private key if they are a new user

 ```
-//open file, make registry ontid transaction, save tx to file.
+//open file, make registry tstid transaction, save tx to file.
 File file = new File(filePath);
 if (!file.exists()) {
     file.createNewFile();